Upcoming events that use writing prompts from Farther Along: The Writing Journey of Thirteen Bereaved Mothers to write toward healing and remembrance.

 GRIEFSHARE a weekly support group to help after losing a loved one.
 Wednesdays at 3:00 p.m. at Mt.
 Tabor United Methodist Church led by Beverly Burton.
 For more information, contact Beverly at email@example.com .

 APRIL 15-16, 2020 (Wed.
 2 p.m. to Thurs.
 1 p.m.): WRITING TOWARD HEALING Overnight Retreat at Well of Mercy, Hamptonville, NC.
 For registration information, see this link .
 Writing Toward Healing is offered by Carol Henderson for adults experiencing loss: of a loved one, a way of life, one’s health, a job or any other loss.
 Through writing in response to carefully selected prompts in this safe environment, we will gently reflect, remember and reconsider.
 Sponsored by RCWMS and The Inavale Foundation.

 Events for Staff Development

-OCTOBER 1, 2014: TRANSITIONS LIFECARE (formerly Hospice of Wake County) plans two sessions for staff led by Carol Henderson offering the hands-on experience of writing and ways to use writing for personal reflection and restoration and for helping their clients.
-Some members of the Farther Along group will offer panel discussions at both the morning and afternoon sessions.
+OCTOBER 1, 2014: TRANSITIONS LIFECARE (formerly Hospice of Wake County) offered two sessions for staff led by Carol Henderson offering the hands-on experience of writing and ways to use writing for personal reflection and restoration and for helping their clients.
+Some members of the Farther Along group offered panel discussions at both the morning and afternoon sessions.